Repetition and pair-interaction of string-like hopping motions in glassy polymers: Conclusions

 \section{Conclusions}

 In summary, string-like motions in a typical glassy fluid are studied by MD simulations.
-The main finding is that string-like motions become increasingly repetitive as temperature is decreased towards $T_g$ from the liquid state.
+As $T$ is decreased, particle hops of distances comparable to the particle diameter are shown to dominate the dynamics.
+These hops and the string-like motions they constitute become increasingly repetitive at low $T$.
 We propose the repetitive part of the motions to be $\beta$ relaxations.
-At the same time, disruptions to the repetitive string-like motions by pair-interactions among strings are suggested to be the origin of $\alpha$ relaxations.
-We hence derive a theory of interacting strings and demonstrate that it reproduces typical temperature dependence of glassy dynamics.
+At the same time, disruptions to the repetitive string-like motions by pair-interactions among strings lead to structural relaxations.
+Quantitatively, the probability $P_{ret}$ of hopping reversal reaches 73\% for equilibrium samples and is even higher at lower $T$ for quenched samples.
+Extended annealing of quenched samples are found to further increase $P_{ret}$.
+The rate of structural relaxation as determined from particle MSD is close to the rate of non-returning hops but is much smaller than the simple particle hopping rate.

-Although reversal of string-like motions have been noted before \cite{glotzer2004,kawasaki2013}, our MD simulations show that the probability of reversal of particle hops can reach 93\% at very low $T$.
-In contrast to simple vibrations, the hops that are found to reverse are fundamentally identical to the ones that do not and ultimately contribute to $\alpha$ relaxations.
-This strong repetitive nature of hopping motions is bound to have strong impacts on the overall dynamics.
-We suggest that detailed thermodynamic theories should also address or incorporate this finding.